-And, while I had to cool the temperature of the bathwater a little (one of the very few things I disliked about my pregnancies)...and while it was hard when they were babies...I still didn't miss my weekly soak, even if it meant my husband had to be on diaper duty for a full hour!
+And, while I had to cool the temperature of the bathwater a little (one of the very few things I disliked about my pregnancies)...and while it was hard with new babies...I still didn't miss my weekly soak, even if it meant their father had to change diapers!
 Yes, you too can spend that long in the tub, if you take the opportunity to do that deep conditioning you can never find time for, apply a mud mask, exfoliate all over, give yourself a pedi, do some personal grooming, and generally just luxuriate like you really deserve to do.

 Life got very busy, though - as if it wasn't busy enough already.

 When the kids started asking for salts, bath bombs, and other products that I used, I noticed two things: 1) I didn't want to 'waste' my expensive mommy products on the kids and 2) I wasn't sure if they were entirely safe for my daughter's sensitive skin.
-Of course my resistance lasted about 2 minutes and I was soon letting them pour salts and colour the water with fizzies to their hearts' content.
+I remembered how much my Italian grandmother had rejected synthetics across the board in favour of all things natural.
+Of course, I was soon letting them pour salts and colour the water with fizzies to their hearts' content.
 After all, I believed in the healing power of good, natural products; I had always spiked their bathwater with eucalyptus and peppermint oils when they had colds, baking soda and oatmeal when my daughter had a diaper rash, and lavender essential oil for bedtime baths.

 I knew I was onto something big!

-That was the original idea behind SaltZ - which is an amalgam of my last name, Salter, and my husband's, Zubek (Mark Zubek, founder and President of Zedd Records and the reason why all our product titles are inspired by music).
-Without Mark's support and that of my customers, many of whom are strong women, mothers and entrepreneurs who juggle more than I ever could...and all the various benefactors, allies, friendly suppliers, and knowledgeable insiders who have come our way...
+That was the original idea behind SaltZ - which is an amalgam of my last name, Salter, and my former husband's.
+Without the support of my customers, many of whom are strong women, mothers and entrepreneurs who juggle more than I ever could...and all the various benefactors, allies, friendly suppliers, and knowledgeable insiders who have come our way...
 I wouldn't be able to do this.

 As women, as parents, we run around taking care of everyone all day, and at night sometimes we're too tired to wipe down the grubby tub and get into it, much less mix our own bath salts.
 So I've done that for you...and for your kids, too.
 Just 4-5 heaping scoops of your favourite SaltZ in a hot bath, a bar of deluxe salt-infused soap for added cleansing, and additional treats like a nice exfoliating scrub, cocoa butter bath melt or Dead Sea mud mask, and you'll be relaxed, rejuvenated, and ready to face whatever it is that life can throw at you.
 If you live in a tub-less house, you don't have to save our products for your next hotel stay; we have all kinds of goodies you can use everyday, like liquid and bar soaps, creams, body polish, shower steamers, and even essential oil room sprays.